A Free Lunch with Influence Functions? Improving Neural Network Estimates with Concepts from Semiparametric Statistics: Introduction

 \section{Introduction}

-Most methods being utilized in empirical fields such as psychology or epidemiology are parametric models \cite{vanderLaan2011, Blanca2018}, which are convenient because they facilitate statistical inference and the acquisition of confidence intervals (\textit{e.g.} for purposes of null hypothesis testing).
+Most methods being utilized in empirical fields such as psychology or epidemiology are parametric models \citep{vanderLaan2011, Blanca2018}, which are convenient because they facilitate closed-form statistical inference and confidence intervals (\textit{e.g.} for the purpose of null hypothesis testing).
 Indeed, being able to perform statistical tests and reliably quantify uncertainty is especially important when evaluating the efficacy of treatments or interventions.
-One approach to perform such tests is by assuming parametric model (\textit{e.g.} linear model) for the underlying generating mechanism.
-However, it has been argued that linear models are incapable of modeling most realistic data generating processes and that we should instead be using modern machine learning techniques \cite{vanderLaan2011, vanderlaan2012, vanderLaan2014, Vowels2021}.
+One approach to perform such tests is by assuming a parametric model (\textit{e.g.} linear model) for the underlying generating mechanism.
+However, it has been argued that linear models are incapable of modeling most realistic data generating processes and that we should instead be using modern machine learning techniques \citep{vanderLaan2011, vanderlaan2012, vanderLaan2014, Vowels2021}.
 Unfortunately, most machine learning models are non-parametric and do not readily facilitate statistical inference.
-Furthermore, even though machine learning algorithms are more flexible, they are still likely to be biased because they are not targeted to the specific parameter of interest \cite{vanderLaan2011}.
+Furthermore, even though machine learning algorithms are more flexible, they are still likely to be biased because they are not targeted to the specific parameter of interest \citep{vanderLaan2011}.
 So, what can we do?

 By leveraging concepts from the field of semiparametric statistics, we can begin to address these issues.
 Indeed, by combining elements of semiparametric theory with machine learning methods, we can enjoy the best of both worlds: We can avoid having to make unreasonably restrictive assumptions about the underlying generative process, and can nonetheless undertake valid statistical inference.
-Furthermore, we can also leverage an estimator update process to achieve greater precision in existing estimators, without needing to retrain the network, and without needing any additional data \cite{vanderLaan2011, Tsiatis2006, Bickel2007}, a so-called `free lunch' \cite{Wolpert1997}.\footnote{The term `free lunch' is a reference to the adage of unknown origin (but probably North American) `there ain't no such thing as a free lunch'.}
+Furthermore, we can also leverage an estimator update process to achieve greater precision in existing estimators, without needing to retrain the algorithm, and without needing any additional data \citep{vanderLaan2011, Tsiatis2006, Bickel2007}, an advantage which we might call a `free lunch'.\footnote{The term `free lunch' is a reference to the adage of unknown origin (but probably North American) `there ain't no such thing as a free lunch'.
+It was famously used by Wolpert and Macready in the context of optimization \citep{Wolpert1997}.}